 A beautiful new book reveals the Beatles photo archives of Terry O’Neill, Norman Parkinson, Michael Ward and Derek Bayes.
 It was a dream project to work on, says the author Tony Barrell

-I was excited to be asked to write the text for Beatlemania: Four Photographers on the Fab Four, a stunning book that compiles some important images from the Beatles’ early career.
+I was excited to be asked to write the text for Beatlemania: Four Photographers on the Fab Four, a stunning book that compiles nearly 200 important images from the Beatles’ early career.
 Having written about them many times, I knew that despite the billions of words lavished on them over the best part of six decades, there are still – astonishingly – new things to discover.

 For instance, while researching Michael Ward’s historic assignment to photograph them in Liverpool, I unexpectedly found the quotation that evidently triggered the Jelly Baby phenomenon.
 The Beatles’ early UK concerts saw fans hurling dozens of these child-shaped chunks of confectionery from the audience, and it all began with a casual quip from John Lennon on February 19, 1963, the day Ward took them on a tour of their home city.
 “Someone sent me a load of Jelly Babies today.
 But he ate them all,” said John, pointing at George Harrison.
 After the quotation was printed a few months later in Honey, a British magazine for hip young women, fusillades of sweets were the result.
 It was also a revelation to see Ward’s photograph of the foursome walking over a zebra crossing, foreshadowing the iconic Abbey Road cover shot six-and-a-half years later.